-Once all non-taxable amounts have been excluded from your benefit payments, 100 percent of all remaining benefit payments will be included as taxable income.
+Once all non-taxable amounts have been excluded from your benefit payments, one hundred percent (100%) of all remaining benefit payments will be included as taxable income.

 The 1977 Fund will report to you each year on a form 1099-R the taxable and non-taxable (if any) portion of your benefits.